mojotech/pullr/README.md

 `pullr --head=<val>` -- defaults to master

-`pullr --forcelogin` -- will force you to relogin
+`pullr --force-login` -- will force you to relogin